 Kangaroo Justice

-The Badge logo for deserves some explanation.
+C.U.R.B.'s Badge logo deserves some explanation.
 First and most obvious is the five pointed star, which is the customary symbol of authority for law enforcement personnel such as a sheriff or marshal.
-However, each point of this star is labeled with different authorities – legislator, sheriff, judge, jury and appeals.
-In our representative democracy, these powers are always distributed among three separate but equal branches of government to ensure fairness and due process.
+C.U.R.B. labeled each point of this star with different authorities – legislator, sheriff, judge, jury and appeals.
+In the USA, these powers are always distributed among the three separate but equal branches of government to ensure due process.
 However in the domain of FERC, it has assigned a corporate-monopoly (AEP) all of these roles for administration of the SMP.

 Why the kangaroo with the baby in its pouch?
 This symbolizes the Kangaroo-Justice system of regulation and enforcement currently in-place between the FERC and AEP.

 Who is in Who’s pocket?
 Consider this fact … AEP pays FERC an annual license fee of $950,000 for the Smith Mountain Project, which ultimately funds FERC staff salaries.
-This is a palpable conflict of interest – the regulator is predisposed to act in the best interest of its licensee, not us.
+This is a palpable conflict of interest – the regulator is predisposed to act in the best interest of its licensee, rather than in the interest of private property owners or in the best interest of the project.